 - Continue to take all of your medications as prescribed on the day of the procedure, but take them with only small sips of water.

 Q: What happens on the day of the electrical cardioversion procedure?

 - Follow the instructions exactly about when to stop eating and drinking.
 If you don't, your procedure may be canceled.
 If your doctor told you to take your medicines on the day of the procedure, take them with only a sip of water.

 - Take a bath or shower before you come in for your procedure.
 Do not apply lotions, perfumes, deodorants, or nail polish.

 - Take off all jewelry and piercings.
-And take out contact lenses, if you wear them.
+And take out your contact lenses, if you wear them.

-You become ill before the procedure (such as fever, flu, or a cold).
+- You become ill before the procedure (such as a fever, flu, or a cold).

 - You need to reschedule or have changed your mind about having the procedure.

 2. Electrical Cardioversion for Atrial Fibrillation (n.d.).
 Retrieved from https://www.cigna.com/individuals-families/health-wellness/hw/medical-topics/electrical-cardioversion-for-atrial-fibrillation-hw160011